publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIII/ptA/m__us_usc_t42_s281.md

         (22) The John E. Fogarty International Center for Advanced Study in the Health Sciences.

-        (23) The National Center for Complementary and Alternative Medicine.
+        (23) The National Center for Complementary and Integrative Health.

         (24) The National Institute on Minority Health and Health Disparities.